 The important thing to remember is that insurance companies don’t concern themselves as much with the pacemakers these days.

 After all, technological advances have improved pacemakers.
 The medical equipment is now so much more safe and effective.

 Most people with a pacemaker are able to live a normal lifestyle.
 A pacemaker does not create a higher risk all on its own.

 Instead insurance carriers will focus on what caused the need for a pacemaker and if that underlying illness is now under control.
-Remember, your insurance rating and policy premiums will be based on you as a whole person.
+Remember, the rate class you are approved for and the premium you’ll have to pay will be based on you as a whole person.

-We are here to talk you through the variety of life insurance coverages and application procedures.
-After all, our expertise is helping people that are in their 50’s and 60’s and older obtain affordable life insurance.
+I’m here to talk you through the variety of life insurance coverages and application procedures.
+If you are in your 50’s and 60’s or older and looking to obtain affordable life insurance give me a call.

-Over50LifeInsure can provide assistance and a free instant quote.
-Our life insurance agents want to help you get the best insurance for you and your family.
-Please take a minute or two to fill out our online form for a free instant quote, or give us a call today.
+If you like take a minute or two to fill out the online form for a free instant quote, or just give me a call today.
 Your family will thank you!